dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 #### Segment Tree Aggregation

-Instead of adding more functions, DuckDB uses the *segment tree* approach from Leis et al. above.
+Instead of adding more functions, DataMiner uses the *segment tree* approach from Leis et al. above.
 This works by building a tree on top of the entire partition with the aggregated values at the bottom.
 Values are combined into states at nodes above them in the tree until there is a single root: